gvwilson/thirdbit/src/fiction/santas/index.md

 <section markdown="1">

-## Guests Arrive
+## Unexpected Guests

 Finner had never actually been in Gran-Granna's house before, but he'd heard stories.
-A richly-patterned carpet in the hall that looked like it might once have been able to fly: check.
+A richly-patterned carpet in the hall that looked like it might still be able to fly: check.
-A set of coathooks with gargoyle faces: check.
+A set of gargoyle coathooks: check.
 A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
 Crossed harpoons over the fireplace and dozens of framed pictures